HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Local Calls

+A local calls is defined as a call from a function to another function in the same module.
 The following figure shows a general flow of control for a local procedure call.
 In general the sequence consists of loading the arguments into registers or parameter area locations, saving any registers that are in the callers responsibility and branching to the target procedure.
 The called procedure will save the return link, allocate its stack frame and save any registers to be preserved across the call.
 Upon return, these registers are restored, the stack frame is deallocated and control transfers back via the return link to the caller procedure.

 ```
       Caller:  ...